 I, therefore, thought it was useful to review the major points to keep in mind, when a business wants to collect information about its customers in order to offer products and services that better meet their wants and desires.

 1. Ask Permission to Gather Information

-Not only should you ask for consent; if you are not in direct personal contact, but connecting via email or the web, you should also double-check that permission.
+Not only should you ask for their consent if you are not in direct personal contact, but when connecting via email or the web, you should also double-check that permission.
 You have to ensure that the agreement has been given by your customer and that they are still ready to provide the information.

 This also means asking them to confirm their consent not once, but twice.
 Double opt-in as it is known, ensures that your customer is correctly identified and that they have indeed themselves agreed to provide or receive information, or to be put on your mailing list.

 2. There Must be Mutual Benefit